 Early parenthood is now identified by many people as one of the most stressful and isolating periods in life.
 A major international study recently concluded that 20% of mothers and at least 10% of new fathers currently suffer from post-natal depression.

-In the UK, the Mental Health Foundation reported in...Read More »
+In the UK, the Mental Health Foundation reported...Read More »

 Advertising executives have known for decades that there are few words more effective than ‘self-worth’, ‘empowerment’ and ‘free choice’ in making Western women sit up and listen.
-Every time they and their partners now read these words in magazines, on billboards, during commercial breaks or while they are...Read More »
+Every time they and their partners now read these words in magazines, on billboards, during commercial breaks or while they...Read More »

-As soon as a Western woman announces to a doctor that she is pregnant, she finds herself subjected to invasive medical tests, check-ups, scans and examinations, which indiscriminately and repeatedly question her own mental and physical...Read More »
+As soon as a Western woman announces to a doctor that she is pregnant, she finds herself subjected to invasive medical tests, check-ups, scans and examinations, which indiscriminately and repeatedly question her own mental...Read More »

 For more than fifty years now, artists have made powerful work and writers/academics have published persuasive research that reveals the dichotomy between the lived experience of pregnancy, birth and new parenthood and its lack of representation in popular culture.

-Still, in the 21st century, much of this work and...Read More »
+Still, in the 21st century, much of this work...Read More »

 More information soon…...Read More »